MCU Deployment

 The instruction below shows how to create folders with certain names, but you can select any names for them.

-To download the full set of Debian 11 disks, we will use the jigdo (opens new window) tool.
+To download the complete set of Debian 11 disks, we will use the jigdo tool.

 apt install jigdo-file

-If you are going to download a set of disks for Windows, download jigdo from the official website (opens new window).
+If you are going to download the disk set on a Windows OS, download jigdo from the official site.

 2. To download each image, you will need two files: *.jigdo and *.template.
-Download them for the first three ISO images at this link (opens new window).
+Download them for the first three ISO images from the link.

-3. Go to the directory with the downloaded files:
+3. Navigate to the directory with the downloaded files:

 cd /path_to_files/